jaljo/articles/trello-history/trello-history.md

 3. you play poker with your teammates to give this card an estimation,
 4. you work the hell out of your sweat and blood to get the job done,
 5. you're proud of yourself and push the whole stuff in production,
-6. because you're a good developper, the production is not down and you can notify your client,
+6. because you're a good developper, the production is not down.
-7. he says it's not what he needed in the end because he surreptitiously changes the feature's definition in the card, and nobody realized (see step 4),
+7. the feature's definition has changed in the card, and nobody realized until now (see step 4),
 8. you table flip the entire open space and think of extreme measures, like expatriating yourself in the Loir-Et-Cher.

 This little story brought to light the emergency for us to keep the history of every changes made against a project's card.
-That way, we could have the chance to point an accusing "AHA!" finger on the client, in case the previous scenario occures once more.
+That way, we could have the opportunity to point an accusing "AHA!" finger on the unfortunate one who surreptitiously changed that card description.

 ## From the idea to the POC